 Lauren Willig is an American author, best known for her Pink Carnation series set during the Napoleonic era.
-Additionally, she has written several historical fiction novels and collaborated with Beatriz Williams and Karen White on the novels The Forgotten Room, The Glass Ocean, and All the Ways We Said Goodbye.
+Additionally, she has written several historical fiction novels, including Band of Sisters and Two Wars and a Wedding, and collaborated with Beatriz Williams and Karen White on the novels The Forgotten Room, The Glass Ocean, and All the Ways We Said Goodbye.
 She has a Bachelor’s degree from Yale, a PhD in History from Harvard and a JD from Harvard Law.
 She currently lives in New York.
 Visit the author’s website →

 About Karen White